UltraCube100/wrapped-PoP/README.md

 Sending a transcation is simple, as you can only send to other users.
 You can also put a short PUBLIC transcation message.
 No proof required.

 All Transcations are stored on the ledger.

-# Guide to reading the ledger
-Each transcation uses this format (without the curly brackets):

- #{transcation number} {sender's address} == {recipent's address}
- +{amount being sent}
- SENDER_BAL BF {sender's balance before transcation}
- SENDER_BAL AFT {sender's balance after transcation}
- RECIPENT_BAL BF {recipent's address before transcation}
- RECIPENT_BAL AFT {recipent's address before transcation}
- MSG = {transcation message}

- Note that after the "+", "wPoP" is NOT placed, and that the transcation amount is to the precision of 0.01, even if the transcation amount is a whole number or it is only to the precision of 0.1.
-If there is no transcation message, the message is left as "NA"
- Example:

- #1 1-0x6ce52 == 1572-0xb59bc
- +25.00
- SENDER_BAL BF 150.00
- SENDER_BAL AFT 125.00
- RECIPENT_BAL BF 0.00
- RECIPENT_BAL AFT 25.00
- MSG = NA